 This report shows daily averages for agents and groups assigned to tickets.

 This report shows the average number of agent replies and the total number of tickets solved on a daily basis.
 You can hover over a data point to see the exact results for a day.

 The Agent Activity tab focuses on performance metrics for your agents.
 You can filter the Agent Activity dashboard by date, agent, and brand.

 Agent activity headline metrics

-- Solved Tickets: The number of tickets solved during the selected date range.
+- Solved Tickets: The number of tickets marked as solved .

-The Leaderboard dashboard shows your top updaters and key headline metrics.
+The Leaderboard tab shows your top updaters and key headline metrics.
 You can filter by date, agent, brand, channel, group, and organization.

 Leaderboard headline metrics